thecmdrunner/quick-vm/docs/stealth-vm.md

 | --- |
 | ![Screenshot](img/hyper-v-enable.png) |

-- After enabling **Hyper-V**, select the restart option from the prompt shown in Windows.
+- After enabling **Hyper-V**, you will be asked to **REBOOT**, do it from that prompt itself and not from the Start Menu.

   > It is necessary to restart using Windows' built in method.
 > If you face a bootloop in Windows, try switching to the latest kernel available to you.

 > I have personally tested it on 5.10 LTS without any problems, but your mileage may vary.

+## GPU Passthrough for Stealth VMs

-> DO NOT USE `vendor-reset-dkms` if you have a newer AMD GPU.
+- DO NOT USE `vendor-reset-dkms` if you have a newer AMD GPU.
+-